Do I Need a Holiday Visa for the USA?

 In addition, if you are a dual national of Iran, Iraq, Sudan or Syria, you will not be eligible to travel to the United States without a visa.

-Certain exemptions to visa-free travel can also apply to anyone who has travelled to Iran, Iraq, Libya, Sudan, Syria, Somalia or Yemen any time since 1 March 2011, albeit this will be dealt with on a case-by-case basis.
+Certain exemptions to visa-free travel can also apply to anyone who has travelled to Cuba, Iran, Iraq, Libya, Sudan, Syria, Somalia or Yemen any time since 1 March 2011.

 Which US holiday visa?